jacksonianrtaylor/Meyers-Briggs-Personality-Predictor/README.md

 * What "together" means in this context is that the program can complete the 4 differential_evolution tasks with partially concurrent execution, allowing usage of a higher percentage of the cpu and speeding up the overall process.

-* As state above, there are 16 models for each model type/personality combination and the best number of features of those 16 model types is found by testing many integer bounds with the differential_evolution function.
+* As state above, there are 16 models corresponding to each model type/personality combination and the best number of features of those 16 model types is found by testing an integer bounds from (1-48) for the number of word/term freqeuncies with the differential_evolution function.

 * Once the best 16 models have been found, it is time to apply their accuracies to estimate the accuracies of models that can predict the entire personality (all 4 pairs).